-- Lack of satisfaction with professional interactions - Institutional support is lacking, or when the distribution of work is unfair.
+- Lack of satisfaction with professional interactions - Institutional support is lacking, or when the distribution of work is inequitable.

-were satisfied with professional interactions with term faculty. were satisfied with were satisfied with discussions of effective teaching practices.
+were satisfied with 89% were satisfied with professional interactions with term faculty.

 86% were satisfied with the level of professional interaction were satisfied with the level with tenure-eligible and tenured faculty.